Community Inclusion Programs

 The CATS program focuses on regular community exploration in social recreational activities that are designed to engage individuals, as well as access community resources in a positive and safe manner.
 The relaxing yet upbeat environment at the program provides an opportunity for participants to be supported and involved in a wide variety of activities that encourage creative potential.
 The staff builds on the individual’s strengths and interests while also encouraging peer interaction within the program and the community.
 The participants who attend this program have varying levels of mobility and health support needs.
 Participants require varying levels of assistance with eating and personal care and do not typically exhibit aggressive behaviour.

 This program is designed to provide the participants with the opportunity to be involved in a variety of community-based activities.
-Participants may be involved in activities such as swimming, music programs, working out at a gym, moderate intensity walking and delivering newspapers.
+Participants may be involved in activities such as swimming, music programs, moderate intensity walking and delivering newspapers.
 The program provides a safe and positive environment to develop and build self-esteem and encourages participants to be involved in decision-making.
 Individuals who attend this program may require regular behavioural support from staff or the need to be involved in a highly individualized program.
 Participants are supported by staff in a manner which enables them to be successful while in the community.
 Due to the high level of individualized support, program staff can effectively serve individuals who may require support in the areas of personal care and health-related needs.

 The purpose of this program is to provide the participants with fun, engaging and rewarding activities which enhance their access to and integration with the community while developing a variety of life skills.
 The program offers an active routine to individuals interested in being involved in recreation-based activities.
 Staff at this program support individuals to build on skills in the areas of peer interaction, social skills and communication.
 The participants who attend this program do not require a high level of support in the areas of personal care, health or behavioural support.